-For a detailed how-to guide on changing your name and gender marker on your identification in Iowa, see "The Iowa Guide to Changing Legal Identity Documents," University of Iowa LGBTQQ Health Clinic (2014).
-Available at http://www.uilgbtgclinic.com/for-patients.html.
+For a detailed how-to guide on changing your name and gender marker on your identification in Iowa, see "The Iowa Guide to Changing Legal Identity Documents," University of Iowa LGBTQQ Health Clinic (2019).
+Available at https://tinyurl.com/namechangeia2020.